|

 Your computer is running slower than

+normal.
 If you are experiencing any of these symptoms, you probably

+are infected and need to take some action.
 There are hundreds of anti-Spyware programs on the market.

 Most offer a free on-line inspection of your computer to see if any spyware is present.
 Since their scans always